ErnestWong/SudokuSolver/README.md

   2. <b>Puzzle detection</b>: currently scanning through image from center across all four directions until outer gridlines of puzzle is reached, which is really inefficient.
 Could use an algorithm to detect the largest rectangle/square in the image and assume that to be the puzzle.

   3. <b>Continuous feed detection feature</b>: currently only executes image processing when button is pressed.
 Could have a feature that continuously detects a sudoku puzzle and overlays the solution onto the preview.

+  4.<b>Rotation detection</b>: currently can detect a puzzle with a few degrees of rotation.
+Could have a pre-processing feature that detects the angle of the rotation and rotates the image before using the image processing algorithms.